Finding a Top Financial Advisor Firm in Troy, Michigan

 Confidential Management Advisors charges its investment management fees as a percentage of your AUM that can range from 1.00% to 1.50%.
 For financial planning services, the firm will typically charge a fixed fee with a maximum rate of $5,500.
 All fees are negotiable at the discretion of the firm.

 Confidential Management Advisors Background

 Confidential Management Advisors was formed in 1988, and it’s owned and controlled by John Noonan and Craig Adams.
 Noonan and Adams also serve as the firm’s two advisors, though information regarding their certifications isn’t currently available.

 Confidential Management Advisors’ premier service is investment supervisory.
 It also offers financial planning through what it terms “Personal Resource Management (PRM) Executive Summary & Guidebook” reports.
 These analyze your personal financial situation and forecast how difficult it could be for you to reach your long-term goals.

-Confidential Management Advisors primarily employs fundamental analysis when it comes to evaluating securities, although it may use charting, technical and cyclical analysis when it deems such methods appropriate.
+Confidential Management Advisors employs fundamental analysis when it comes to evaluating securities, as well as technical and charting analysis.
 Fundamental analysis is the attempt to discern a company’s intrinsic economic value by analyzing things like its balance sheet, management and other financial documents rather than focusing only on the movement of its stock price.